ogdendavis/denver-kitchen-gardens/src/cms/pages/faq.md

 title: So Many Questions...
 hero_text: " "
 questions:
+  - question: What the heck is a kitchen garden?
+    answer: This is a space dedicated to growing fruits, veggies, herbs and flowers for home cooking.
+Your curated kitchen garden is where you grow the foods you love the most, usually close to your kitchen for convenience and inspiration!
   - question: I already have a garden, why do I need you?
     answer: Even experienced gardeners run into issues or need a new perspective.
 My [garden